Some aspects of vector valued de Branges spaces of entire functions: Isometric Embedding

 and

 Here both $S_2(z)$ and $T_2(z)$ are $\Phi{(\mathfrak{X}})$-valued entire functions and $S_2(0)=E_+(0)$, $T_2(0)=E_-(0)$.
-Also, from the factorizations of $E_+(z)$ and $E_-(z)$ it is clear that $S_2(z)$ is invertible for all $z\in\mathbb{C}_+$ and $T_2(z)$ is invertible for all $z\in\mathbb{C}_-$.
+Also, from the factorizations of $E_+(z)$ and $E_-(z)$, it is clear that $S_2(z)$ is invertible for all $z\in\mathbb{C}_+$, and $T_2(z)$ is invertible for all $z\in\mathbb{C}_-$.
 Then for all $z\in\mathbb{C}_+$ and for almost every $z\in\mathbb{R}$, we have

-This implies $S_2$ and $T_2$ satisfy the Hypothesis \ref{H1}.
-Thus for all $x\in\mathbb{R}$, again we have $\mbox{rng}S_2(x)=\mbox{rng}T_2(x)$.
-Now, as in the previous theorem we continue factoring $E_+(z), E_-(z)$ inductively.
-Observe that in every inductive step the first factors of $E_+(z)$ and $E_-(z)$ are same and the second factors satisfy hypothesis \ref{H1}.
+This implies that $S_2$ and $T_2$ satisfy Hypothesis \ref{H1}.
+Thus for all $x\in\mathbb{R}$, again we have $\mathrm{rng}S_2(x)=\mathrm{rng}T_2(x)$.
+Now, as in the previous theorem, we continue factoring $E_+(z)$ and $ E_-(z)$ inductively.
+Observe that in every inductive step, the first factors of $E_+(z)$ and $E_-(z)$ are the same, and the second factors satisfy hypothesis \ref{H1}.
 Finally, whether $D$ is finite or infinite, we have the factorization of $E_+$ and $E_-$ as